-The LV-1K is essentially four products in one.
+The LV-1K elevator phone line verification panel is essentially four products in one.
 First, it can be added to any new or existing Viking 1600A Series elevator emergency as a single phone stand alone solution.
-With the LV-1K installed, the 1600A Series phone will check the telephone line for actual dial tone on a daily basis.
-The LV-1K also continuously monitors for loss of Talk Battery voltage and will immediately provide an audible and visual indication when the telephone line has been accidentally cut or disconnected.
+With the LV-1K installed, the 1600A Series phone will check the elevator phone line for actual dial tone on a daily basis.
+The LV-1K also continuously monitors for loss of Talk Battery voltage and will immediately provide an audible and visual indication when the elevator phone line has been accidentally cut or disconnected.

 Second, it can be wired to a Viking model LC-6 six port concentrator, to provide visual and audible signaling for any grouping of elevators that are controlled by the same “FIRE RECALL” switch.
 The LC-6 not only allows 2 to 6 Viking elevator emergency phones share the same LV-1K Line Verification Panel, but it also allows the cost savings of those phones being able to share a single telephone line, and still meet all requirements of ASME A17.1.